 More serious is the question of the texts' authenticity.
 The Prussian General Staff edited and published Moltke's official writings in a series of volumes released between 1892 and 1912.
-44 Since Moltke had left no definitive collection of his writings, the military history section of the General Staff assembled his works from a variety of sources.
+Since Moltke had left no definitive collection of his writings, the military history section of the General Staff assembled his works from a variety of sources.
 These included his previously published memoirs, the official histories of his campaigns, previously published books and articles, documents from the archives of the General Staff, and a scattering of other sources.
-45 In assembling these volumes, the General Staff frequently printed an essay by Moltke, followed by historical examples illustrating the principles discussed in the text.
+In assembling these volumes, the General Staff frequently printed an essay by Moltke, followed by historical examples illustrating the principles discussed in the text.
 These historical examples may or may not have been written by Moltke.
 Those that Moltke did not write personally came from the official histories written by the General Staff under his close personal supervision.
-The fact remains, however, that the resulting product reflected what the General Staff wanted the the writing of any such collections of his teachings or theories, might have assembled such volumes quite differently.
+The fact remains, however, that the resulting product reflected what the General Staff wanted the Prussian officer corps and others to regard as Moltke's teachings.
+Moltke himself, who resisted the writing of any such collections of his teachings or theories, might have assembled such volumes quite differently.